Seiichirō Yasui: Later life and death

 In 1960, after retiring from his post as Governor, Yasui ran for election in the House of Representatives for Tokyo 1st District as a member of the Liberal Democratic Party in the 1960 Japanese general election, and was elected with 27.4% of the vote.
 He served alongside Keiko Asanuma, Eiichi Tanaka, and Hyō Hara.

 On 9 January 1962, he was made an honorary citizen of Tokyo due to his contributions to the city.
 Yasui died 10 days later, on 19 January.
 He is buried at Tama Cemetery.

 Personal life

-Yasui's older brother, Ken Yasui (安井謙) was also an accomplished politician.
-He was the former President of the House of Councilors (1977–1980) and Minister of Home Affairs (1960–1962).
+Yasui's older brother, Ken Yasui (安井謙) was also an accomplished politician, being the former President of the House of Councilors (1977–1980) and Minister of Home Affairs (1960–1962).